 Establish or rebuild healthy credit with this basic secured card.

-- Get this card if… you want to build or rebuild your credit.
+- Get this card if you want to build or rebuild your credit.

 |Product Name||Fifth Third Secured Card|

-|Cash Advance Rate||24.99% variable|
+|Cash Advance Rate||26.74% variable|

-|3% of transaction value|
+|Foreign Transaction Fee||3% of the transaction value|

 |Minimum Age||18 years of age|

-The secured credit card offered by Fifth Third Bank is one of several that can help you build or rebuild your credit.
-Open your card by depositing as little as $300 into an interest-bearing Fifth Third savings account, and your deposit then becomes your line of credit, with a maximum of $5,000.
+The Fifth Third Secured Card is one of several that can help you build your credit.
+Opening your card requires a minimum deposit that’s fairly middle of the road for secured cards.
+Plus, it goes into an interest-bearing Fifth Third savings account.
+Your deposit becomes your line of credit, and has a decent maximum.

-- Low starting deposit.
 Establish your line of credit by depositing as little as $300 or as much as $5,000 into your new Fifth Third interest-bearing savings account.

-Fifth Third reports important account information to the three major credit bureaus to help you re-establish your credit.
+Fifth Third reports important account information to the three major credit bureaus to help build your credit.